supermikea/pyzermelo-cli/README.md

 # pyzermelo-cli
-zermelo client voor zermelo
+zermelo client for zermelo

 # TODO
-the client
+- the client
-choose individual thingie
+- customization
+- the ability to choose more things
-give more information
+- give more information
-chnage date
+- ability to change dates
-terminal line arguments
+- terminal line arguments